stevehong423/ShortLinker/README.md

 (which is a MongoDB database).
 If it's a branch new URL, the algorithm creates a new instance of the URL schema, putting in uniqid() as the value for the ID.
 This ID is than attached to "http://short.link/<insert id hash here>".
 This can be seen in App.js on the client side, where I used 'data.id' and 'result.data.hash'.

+JEST API TEST

+I added a simple Jest API test, to test the fetch request to 'http://localhost:5000', which is the endpoint that stores all entries into the input in an array of objects.
+The test can be viewed in the client directory, in App.test.js.

+Thank you for your time!
+I enjoyed this assignment :)